dnanexus/dx-toolkit/src/python/Readme.md

 The Python library is called ```dxpy```.

-# Convention for python scripts that are also modules
+# Convention for Python scripts that are also modules

 Some scripts, such as format converters, are useful both as standalone executables and as importable modules.